SystemsApproach/book/applications/traditional.rst

 applications that have become popular more recently: streaming applications (e.g., multimedia applications like video and audio) and various overlay-based applications.
-(Note that there is a bit of a blurring between these classes, as you can of course get access to streaming multimedia data over the Web, but for now we’ll focus on the general usage of the Web to request pages, images, etc.)
+(Note that there is a bit of a blurring between these classes, as we increasingly access streaming multimedia data over the Web, but for now we’ll focus on the general usage of the Web to request pages, images, etc.)